-The rest of this article deals with the current state of play regarding pharmacological inhibitors of leucine-rich repeat kinase 2 (LRRK2), the product of a gene that is strongly implicated as both a cause of familial PD and as an important risk factor contributing towards the more common sporadic form of the condition (Paisan-Ruiz et al., 2004; Zimprich et al., 2004; Nalls et al., 2014; Kluss et al., 2019).
-For reasons we outline below, targeting LRRK2 may be fruitful not only for individuals with pathogenic LRRK2 mutations, but potentially also for the majority of PD patients whose LRRK2 status is likely to be normal.
-Nonetheless, LRRK2 inhibitors are far more likely to form part of a next generation of PD treatments, alongside other therapies targeting other genes involved in PD aetiology.
-For example, clinical trials are currently underway aiming to restore the function of the lysosomal enzyme β -glucocerebrocidase (GCase; the product of the GBA gene).
-Strategies employed include gene therapy (NCT04127578; clinicaltrials.gov) and compounds such as Ambroxol (NCT02941822, NCT04388969 and NCT02914366; clinicaltrials.gov) that are expected to act as molecular chaperones to improve the delivery of GCase to the lysosome (Maegawa et al., 2009; Migdalska-Richards et al., 2017).
+other genes involved in PD aetiology.
+For example, clinical trials are currently underway aiming to restore the function of the lysosomal enzyme glucosylceramidase beta (product of the GBA gene).
+Strategies employed include gene therapy (NCT04127578; clinicaltrials.gov) and compounds such as ambroxol (NCT02941822, NCT04388969 and NCT02914366; clinicaltrials.gov) that are expected to act as molecular chaperones to improve the delivery of glucosylceramidase beta to the lysosome (Maegawa et al., 2009; Migdalska-Richards et al., 2017).
 Direct targeting of α -synuclein is also being pursued.
-For example, the aggregation inhibitor anle138b (Wagner et al., 2013) is in clinical trials (NCT04685265; clinicaltrials.gov), as is the c-Abl inhibitor nilotinib (NCT02281474; clinicaltrials.gov), which is expected to remove α -synuclein by promoting autophagy (Karuppagounder et al., 2014).
-It is hoped that these compounds - in particular when allied with methods to identify at-risk individuals, such as genetic screens and research into prodromal PD, to allow earlier intervention - will become the next generation of PD treatments that are so desperately needed.
+For example, the aggregation inhibitor anle138b (Wagner et al., 2013) is in clinical trials (NCT04685265; clinicaltrials.gov), as is the c-Abl inhibitor nilotinib (NCT02281474; http://clinicaltrials.gov), which is expected to remove α -synuclein by promoting autophagy (Karuppagounder et al., 2014).
+It is hoped that these compounds-in particular when allied with methods to identify at-risk individuals, such as genetic screens and research into prodromal PD, to allow earlier intervention-will become the next generation of PD treatments that are so desperately needed.